Greetings from Las Vegas!

 And a small raw food section:

 It was cute and I remember the cashier questioning me about the photos I was taking.
 You should definitely check it, but head to Staff of Life for their organic red bananas and their FREE BIN!
-Oh my gosh, we asked the guys in the back of the store if they had a free bin and made out like bandits (3 organic yellow bell peppers, 2 organic red bell peppers, 6 organic apples, 2 organic pears, and Evan scored a nice loaf of bread)
+Oh my gosh, we asked the guys in the back of the store if they had a free bin and made out like bandits (3 organic yellow bell peppers, 2 organic red bell peppers, 6 organic apples, 2 organic pears, and Evan scored a nice loaf of bread) In general, Santa Cruz had plenty of vegan options on the menu, but not entirely catered to the raw foodist.
+That's ok because I am fine making salads in the van.

 From Santa Cruz, we hopped down the coast to LA which I covered and then the middle-of-nowhere SoCal which was also mentioned above.